pkozlowski-opensource/superintendent/README.md

 });
 ```

+Such approach has several advantages over the current system:
+* it is possible to precisely control order of execution of dependent tasks
+* a set of dependent tasks to be executed could be built dynamically
+* using function dependencies instead of tasks make it possible to define / expose only tasks that make sense for the users; in a way those functions can act as "private tasks".

 ## Spec

 A discussion about a new task system for Gulp4 is scattered over several GitHub repositories and issues.
 I would love to